Paperback-iOS/website/src/help/faq/README.md

 You need to [adjust your content settings](/help/guides/content-settings) for Adult titles to be shown in the library.

 ### Sorting by Latest Updates doesn't work <el-tag size="mini" type="warning">Depreciated</el-tag>
-This works but it doesn't respect user's selected language.
+This works but it doesn't respect the user's selected language.
 Try to use **Update Count** sorting instead.

 ## Extensions

 ### Adding other third party sources
-The app allow the user to [install community made source repositories](/help/guides/adding-repos).
+The app allows the user to [install community made source repositories](/help/guides/adding-repos).

 ### How do notifications work?
 The app will periodically check for updates in the background when iOS or iPadOS allocates time for it, this should be improved as you use the app and iOS learns to prioritize the app's background jobs over others.
 You can expedite the process by hitting refresh *once* to check for updates.
 This does not guarantee that notifications will work immediately after.